What is

 Cold Process Soap

-Soap making involves a bit of chemistry, creative artistry & time, all rolled into one.
+Soap making involves a bit of basic chemistry, creative artistry & time, all rolled into one.

-Soap chemistry basically is; Alkali + Acid + Water = Salt + Glycerine.
+Alkali + Acid + Water = SOAP + Glycerine

 So the alkali (sodium hydroxide or lye) is combined with the water (any liquid) and added to fatty acids (cold-pressed oils such as olive, avocado, coconut, etc), a chemical reaction occurs called saponification thus creating SOAP!

-My soaps are handmade with love in small batches using quality natural ingredients including plant oils & butters, mineral-rich clays, botanicals infused into plant oils, botanicals & pure therapeutic essential oils.
+My soaps are handmade with love & intention in small batches using quality natural ingredients including plant oils & butters, mineral-rich clays, homegrown medicinal botanicals infused into plant oils, botanicals & pure therapeutic essential oils.
 I don’t use Palm Oil in my soaps.

 • Homegrown Medicinal Botanicals infused in plant based oils